dentremor/Software-Defined-Infrastrucure/doku.md

 $ openssl genrsa -out rootCA.key 2048
 ```

-For security reasons we should encrypt our key
+For security reasons we should encrypt our key:
 ```
 $ openssl genrsa -des3 -out rootCA.key 2048
 ```

-With our ```rootCA.key``` we can now self-sign a certificate
+With our ```rootCA.key``` we can now self-sign a certificate:
 ```
 $ openssl req -x509 -new -nodes -key rootCA.key -sha256 -days 1024 -out rootCA.pem
 ```